-Local Plan policies have been largely successful in delivering the housing requirement.
+Local Plan policies have been largely successful in delivering the housing requirement in the Core Strategy.
 The current shortfall is a result of the national economic downturn but indicators are that completions will increase significantly over the next few years.
-Delivery of housing on the Newbury Racecourse strategic site is well underway and the allocation of Sandleford Park in the Core Strategy and the adoption of an SPD are expected to lead to completions on this site from 2017/18 onwards.
+Delivery of housing on the Newbury Racecourse strategic site is well underway and the allocation of Sandleford Park in the Core Strategy and the adoption of an SPD are expected to lead to completions on this site later in the plan period.